 3. Sexual Abuse: Sexual abuse is a form of sexual misconduct.
 When a ministry professional engages in sexualized behavior or conduct with a parishioner, employee, student, coworker, subordinate, client, or volunteer the ministry professional is engaging in sexual abuse.
 It can include coerced or forced sexual contact, intercourse or contact with children or youth, and sexual exhibitionism or display of sexual images or pornography.

 4. Pornography: Is defined in the 2016 Book of Discipline ¶161.Q.
 It is “sexually explicit material that portrays violence, abuse, coercion, domination, humiliation, or degradation for the purpose of sexual arousal.
 Pornography sexually exploits and objectifies both women and men.
 Any sexually explicit material that depicts children is abhorrent and victimizes children.”
 The Book of Resolutions 2016, Resolution 2081 further clarifies our stance on pornography.
-To summarize this resolution at its simplest form, “We oppose all forms of pornography.”
-While sex and sexuality are God’s gifts to us, pornography has the capacity to teach and encourage unhealthy, unrealistic and exploitive views of sex and sexuality particularly in the young.
-The church should be a place where healthy sexuality is encouraged and taught.
+To summarize this resolution at it simplest form, “We oppose all forms of pornography.”
+While sex and sexuality are Gods gifts to us pornography has the capacity to teach and encourage unhealthy, unrealistic and exploitive views of sex and sexuality particularly in the young.
+The church should be a place where heathy sexuality is encouraged and taught.

 It is the purpose of this policy to encourage proper standards of behavior and, thus, the disclosure of sexual misconduct.
 Therefore, it is important to protect those persons who truthfully disclose such misconduct.
 When an allegation of Sexual Misconduct is made to any ministerial professional, it should promptly be reported to the relevant District Superintendent or the Bishop.
+However, no action can be taken until the Bishop receives a written and signed complaint.
 Any allegation of sexual misconduct involving a minor or any other person covered by State Mandatory reporting laws should also be reported to appropriate governmental authorities.
-The list of names of District Superintendents and the Bishop and their contact information can be found at www.holston.org or by calling (865) 690-4080 (toll free 866-690-4080).
+The list of names of District Superintendents and the Bishop and their contact information can be found at www.holston.org or by calling (865) 690-4080.

-When a complainant contacts the District Superintendent or Bishop, they should be given a clear understanding of what it means to file a formal complaint.
-Explanations and examples can be found at
+When a complainant (the person reporting the incident) contacts the District Superintendent or Bishop, they should be given a clear understanding of what it means to file a formal complaint.
+Explanations and examples can be found at www.umsexualethics.org.

-Upon receipt of a report by a District Superintendent or the Bishop, a prompt and thorough investigation into the allegations of sexual misconduct against any ministry professional will be conducted and, if needed, appropriate corrective action will be taken.
-Each investigation will vary in scope by the nature of the report and the related circumstances.
+Upon receipt of a written and signed complaint to the Bishop, a prompt and thorough investigation into the allegations of sexual misconduct against any ministry professional will be conducted and, if needed, appropriate corrective action will be taken.
+Each investigation will vary in scope by the nature of the complaint and the related circumstances.
 When involving ministry professionals, the procedure may be governed by paragraphs ¶362, ¶2701-¶2719 and any other relevant paragraphs of the current Book of Discipline.
 All investigations will be handled with as much discretion as the circumstances permit to protect the privacy of the individuals involved.

-All persons having reported suspected sexual misconduct should refrain from contacting the person suspected of such conduct.
+All persons having filed a written and signed complaint of suspected sexual misconduct should refrain from contacting the person suspected of such conduct.
 Likewise, the persons suspected of such conduct shall refrain from contacting the complainant or alleged victim.
 All persons serving as witnesses in the investigation should refrain contacting the complainant or the respondent, in order to preserve the integrity and confidentiality of the investigation.

 2. Ministerial self-discipline requires self-awareness.
 Personal integrity and mature professional conduct are a part of every ministerial relationship.
 This prohibits any sexual behaviors with a parishioner or client entrusted to his or her sacred care.
 Since the balance of power is always on the side of the ministry professional, it is the ministry professional who is always responsible for keeping the relationship free from sexualized behavior.
 This power difference makes consent impossible in the relationship.